FridayMarch26th/FridayMarch26th.github.io/_pages/bits.md

 ![Rnd](/images/bits/page_06_v009.jpg)

-Some lighting and lookdev on some images promiting the convergence of AI and humanity.
-Rendered with Arnold because of all those tiny hairs. bit of post in Nuke.
-Nodes of the day are exponential glow, chromatic, halation, and advanced grain.
-Cheers Sid, wherever you are now.
+Some lighting and lookdev on images promoting the convergence of AI and humanity.
+Rendered with Arnold because of all those tiny hairs.
+Nodes of the day are exponential glow, chromatic, halation, and advanced grain - Cheers Sid, wherever you are now.